-Click & drag C or E to detach the dimension from the first reference object.
+Click & drag C and E to detach the dimension from the first reference object.

-Click & drag D or F to detach the dimension from the second reference object.
+Click & drag D and F to detach the dimension from the second reference object.

 An angular dimension object can be moved in the following ways: